Portsmouth, Virginia: Government

+Portsmouth is one of the most consistently Democratic of all Virginia's cities and counties.
+It has only voted for a Republican twice since 1900 (in 1928 and 1972), both of which were national landslides.
+It has voted for the Democratic candidate by over 60% since 1996, and in 2012 Barack Obama reached 70% of the vote for the first time since 1948.

 Portsmouth is governed under the Council-Manager form of government.
 The current mayor is Navy veteran and businessman Shannon Glover.
-The City Hall Building, located at 801 Crawford Street, is the regular meeting place of the City Council of The City of Portsmouth, Virginia.
+In 2024, Glover was re-elected for a second four-year term.
 The City Council is a legislative body served by six members, elected for four-year terms.